-Why Do Many Find They Sleep Better In A Cold Bedroom?
+Why Do Many Find They Sleep Better In A Cooler Bedroom?

 Whatever time of the year, our bodies like it cool at night - if the temperature is too high, this can cause interruption to our sleep.

 No one wants to suffer from sleep deprivation as, apart from meaning you cannot operate to your full capacity, it is said to be a leading cause of heart disease and obesity.